 W While mental health may not elicit the same amount of public and media attention as other illnesses like cancer, heart disease and even COVID-19, the reality is that its reach and impact are just as significant, and it deserves to be in the spotlight a lot more than it currently is.
-This is just one of the many reasons why Think Shift has for years supported Bell Let’s Talk, and in 2020 formed a strategic partnership with The Do More Agriculture Foundation.
+This is just one of the many reasons why Think Shift has for years supported Bell Let’s Talk.

 These great causes focus on bringing much-needed awareness to the importance of mental health, and on providing support and aid to those suffering both directly and/or indirectly with its many effects.
-As both Do More Ag and the Bell Let’s Talk initiative advocate, the best way to end the stigma surrounding this illness is to encourage people to speak up about their own experiences with mental health.
+As a Bell Let’s Talk initiative advocate, the best way to end the stigma surrounding this illness is to encourage people to speak up about their own experiences with mental health.
 By doing so, we not only draw attention to the subject matter, but also provide assurance to those suffering that they are not nearly as alone nor as “abnormal” as they may feel.

 As such, to do our part for this year’s Bell Let’s Talk Day, Think Shift asked our amazing team to share their own personal thoughts and stories relating to mental health.
 We are so proud of those who contributed, as we know it takes courage and candor to do so, and we hope that others find hope and inspiration in their words.
 We also encourage you to do the same if you feel comfortable doing so.